Here are some tools, tips and links you can access at any time.

 Goal Setting and Values Clarification

 UB Career Coaching

-Professional career coaches from UB's Career and Professional Development Center are available in-person, by phone or virtually to assess your interests, skills, abilities, personality and values and interpret the results to help you set short- and long-term goals and create an achievement plan.
+Professional career coaches from UB's Career and Internship Center are available in-person, by phone or virtually to assess your interests, skills, abilities, personality and values and interpret the results to help you set short- and long-term goals and create an achievement plan.

 StregthsQuest at UB

 StrengthsQuest is an online assessment tool with roots in positive psychology that helps identify five of your natural talents.
 It is offered free of charge to the UB community.

 Positive Psychology Center at the University of Pennsylvania

 Engage in some self-exploration with a variety of free assessments, including the well-known Signature Strengths Questionnaire, a Work-Life Satisfaction Survey, the Meaning in Life Questionnaire and more.